-LASD shall not hire or promote anyone who may have contact with detainees, and shall not enlist the services of any contractor who may have contact with detainees, who: (1) Has engaged in sexual abuse in a prison, jail, lockup, community confinement facility, juvenile facility, or other institution (as defined in 42 U.S.C.
-1997); (2) Has been convicted of engaging or attempting to engage in sexual activity in the community facilitated by force, overt or implied threats of force, or coercion, or if the victim did not consent or was unable to consent or refuse; or (3) Has been civilly or administratively adjudicated to have engaged in the activity described in paragraph (a)(2) of this section.

-- 2. LASD shall consider any incidents of sexual harassment in determining whether to hire or promote anyone, or to enlist the services of any contractor, who may have contact with detainees.
-This consideration shall be documented and retained in the personnel file.
-LASD shall provide the audit team with access to personnel files for all Marina del Rey Station employees that were promoted during the 12 months preceding the audit for review. - 3.
+- 1. LASD shall not hire or promote anyone who may have contact with detainees, and shall not enlist the services of any contractor who may have contact with detainees, who: (1) has engaged in sexual abuse in a prison, jail, lockup, community confinement facility, juvenile facility, or other institution (as defined in 42 U.S.C.
+1997); (2) has been convicted of engaging or attempting to engage in sexual activity in the community facilitated by force, overt or implied threats of force, or coercion, or if the victim did not consent or was unable to consent or refuse; or (3) has been civilly or administratively adjudicated to have engaged in the activity described in paragraph (a)(2) of this section. - 2.
+LASD shall consider any incidents of sexual harassment in determining whether to enlist the services of any contractor who may have contact with detainees.
+This consideration shall be documented and retained in the personnel file. - 3.
 LASD shall perform a criminal background record check before enlisting the services of any contractor who may have contact with detainees.
-LASD shall determine if a criminal background records check was not conducted for any contractor currently assigned to Marina del Rey Station and immediately conduct a criminal background records check.
+LASD shall determine if a criminal background records check was not conducted for any contractor currently assigned to Lomita Station and immediately conduct a criminal background records check.
 Additionally, these contractors shall be live scanned.
 Once this process is completed, LASD shall provide the audit team with the contractor personnel files for review. - 4.
 LASD shall conduct a criminal background record check at least every five years of current employees who may have contact with detainees or ensure they are live scan fingerprinted so there is a system in place that meets the requirements of provision (e) of this standard.
 This shall include ensuring all current employees and contractors who may have contact with detainees that were hired prior to January 1, 2001, are live scan fingerprinted.
 LASD shall provide the audit team with proof that employees and contractors hired prior to January 1, 2001, have been live scan fingerprinted. - 5.
-LASD shall ask all applicants and employees who may have contact with detainees directly about previous misconduct described in paragraph (a) of this section in written applications or interviews for hiring or promotions and in any interviews or written self-evaluations conducted as part of reviews of current employees.
-LASD shall also impose upon employees a continuing affirmative duty to disclose any such misconduct.
-Material omissions regarding such misconduct, or the provision of materially false information, are grounds for termination.
-For applicants, LASD shall revise the current questionnaires utilized during the hiring process to include the required questions.
-For promotions, LASD shall ensure the required questions are asked and answered through written applications or self-evaluations completed by the employee or during interviews.
-LASD shall ensure documentation of questions being asked and answered are retained in personnel files for future auditor review. - 6.
+LASD shall institutionalize the practice of asking all applicants and employees who may have contact with detainees directly about previous misconduct described in provision (a) of this standard in written applications or interviews for hiring or promotions and in any interviews conducted as part of reviews of current employees.
+LASD shall impose upon all employees a continuing affirmative duty to disclose any such misconduct.
+Material omissions regarding such misconduct, or the provision of materially false information, are grounds for termination. - 6.
 LASD shall determine if it is prohibited by law from providing information on substantiated allegations of sexual abuse or sexual harassment involving a former employee upon receiving a request from an institutional employer for whom such employee has applied to work.
 LASD shall provide this information to the audit team.
-Unless prohibited by law, LASD shall provide information on substantiated allegations of sexual abuse or sexual harassment involving a former employee upon receiving a request from an institutional employer for whom such employee upon receiving a request from an institutional employer for whom such employee has applied to work with or without a signed waiver.
+Unless prohibited by law, LASD shall provide information on substantiated allegations of sexual abuse or sexual harassment involving a former employee upon receiving a request from an institutional employer for whom such employee has applied to work.

-Implemented Corrective Action as of April 25, 2023, and Final Reporting:
+Implemented Corrective Action as of June 3, 2023, and Final Reporting: